 Because copyright laws and policies are constantly being updated, please refer to a recent issue of the Journal for copyright procedures.
 In addition, questions regarding copyright and requests to reproduce published data should be directed to Oxford University Press at Journals Permissions or can be answered online at www.oxfordjournals.org/access_purchase/ .

-The maximum number of words per article, exclusive of tables, figures, references, and abstract, should be as follows: Original Contribution, 3,500; Practice of Epidemiology, 4,000; Review or Commentary, 4,000; HuGE Review, 5,000; Mini-Review, 2,000 (with no more than 1 figure or short table and 30 references); Special Article, 4,000; Systematic Reviews and Meta- and Pooled Analyses, 4,000; Epidemiology in History, 4,000; Invited Commentary, 2,000; Brief Original Contributions, 2,000 (with no more than 2 half-page tables and 40 references); Letter to the Editor, 500–600; and Research Letter, 1,000 (with no more than 1 figure or short table).
+The maximum number of words per article, exclusive of tables, figures, references, and abstract, should be as follows: Original Contribution, 3,500; Practice of Epidemiology, 4,000; Review or Commentary, 4,000; HuGE Review, 5,000; Mini-Review, 2,000 (with no more than 1 figure, 1 short table, and 30 references); Special Article, 4,000; Systematic Reviews and Meta- and Pooled Analyses, 4,000; Epidemiology in History, 4,000; Invited Commentary, 2,000; Brief Original Contributions, 2,000 (with no more than 2 half-page tables and 40 references); Book Reviews, 750–1,000; Letter to the Editor, 500–600; and Research Letter, 1,000 (with no more than 1 figure and 1 short table).
 An abstract should not exceed 200 words.
 As noted above, when a manuscript is submitted, authors must provide a word count for both the abstract and the text.
 Editors can request that authors shorten their papers further.
 Lengthy, encyclopedic tables should be avoided.

 TEXT FORMAT AND STYLE